486 Eveline St

 The 22-acre town-owned park (purchased from a private landowner just a couple of years before) was still very much in its natural state.
 The Winnipeg Free Press noted that “It is an ideal spot for picnics when all the improvements contemplated are completed,” and predicted that “Selkirk’s new park will no doubt become a popular resort during the summer months for excursions and picnics from the city.”.

 The prediction was correct as over the next 30 years, it grew into one of the most popular spots for large summer outings such as staff picnics, children’s excursions, and for Winnipeg organizations looking for a quick and inexpensive getaway.

-The key to the park’s success was the WS & LW, which began freight and passenger service by steam engine from Winnipeg to Selkirk on August 26, 1904.
+The key to the park’s success was due to the Canadian Pacific Railway that paved the way for WS & LW.
+WS & LW began freight and passenger service by steam engine from Winnipeg to Selkirk on August 26, 1904.

-Train service for the first couple of years consisted of one passenger train leaving Winnipeg in the morning and one returning in the evening.
+Train service for the first couple of years was ran and operated under WS & LW.
+The service consisted of one passenger train leaving Winnipeg in the morning and one returning in the evening.
 A cargo train to serve the warehouses and fish plants along Eveline Street ran three times a week.
 Weekend charter trains serviced picnickers.

 In 1906, the Winnipeg Electric Railway Company (WERCo) bought out the railway but continued to operate it under run it under the WS & LW name.
 The new owners replaced the track and electrified the system so that the noisy and polluting steam engines could give way to urban streetcars.
 The changeover was completed in June 1908.